GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/concepts/constant_angle_in_spherical_domain_issue.md

 There is one last concept we need to discuss before we can move on to {ref}`part:user_manual:chap:basic_starter_tutorial:sec:index`, this  is the problem of defining a constant angle in a sphere.
 This does not matter for Cartesian models but is important for line features in spherical models.

 When defining a line with a certain angle to the surface in a sphere, you can look at this in one of two ways.
 The first option is to define a constant angle at its starting point.
 This works mostly fine except for large distances where it will burst through the surface of the planet out into space.
-This can be see in the left figure below.
-The other option is to define a constatnt angle with respect to the surface above.
+This can be seen in the left figure below.
+The other option is to define a constant angle with respect to the surface above.
 This results in a logarithmic spiral as seen in the right figure below.

 ::::{grid} 2